 Signs that your child is independent enough to start school

 Day-to-day independence skills are an important indicator of being ready for school, says Naomi.
 "Being able (or almost able) to put on and take off shoes and outerwear is important," she says, "as it being able to eat independently and selecting food, carry a tray, use cutlery."
+You can practice this at home with a toy tea set or similar.

 How about going to the loo?
 Toilets can be scary in big school, just because they are!
 Can they open and close the door, manage their clothing, wiping, flushing, washing?